joermo/usb-kvm/README.md

 source ./venv/bin/activate
 pip install -r requirements.txt
 ```
-This script requires read/write access to /dev/i2c devices.
+This script requires read/write access to `/dev/i2c` devices.
 If you're on linux, proceed with creating a new group and assigning to yourself by following the below instructions.
-Else you can run the script as root, or assign temporary access to to /dev/i2c via `sudo chmod a+rw /dev/i2c-*`.
+Else you can run the script as root, or assign temporary access via `sudo chmod a+rw /dev/i2c-*`.
 ```
 sudo groupadd i2c
 sudo chown :i2c /dev/i2c-*